-The next factor to determine whether a full consultation is warranted is determining what symptoms the adult has that might be related to a tie.
+The next factor in determining whether a full consultation is warranted is determining what symptoms the adult has that might be related to a tie.
 Typically tongue-tied adults will have neck and shoulder tension, headaches or migraines, sleep difficulties (snoring, teeth grinding, sleep apnea, poor quality sleep, feeling fatigued/brain fog), sometimes slow eating or trouble swallowing pills, speech difficulties (gets tired when talking, mumbling, stuttering, or a history of speech therapy or speech delay as a child).
-Lastly, there are other things related to tongue-ties including breathing issues (mouth breathing), stress and anxiety, reflux, and other GI symptoms like constipation strangely enough.
-You don’t have to have all of these issues, as some adults, or kids have perfect speech but still have a tongue-tie.
+Lastly, there are other things related to tongue-ties, including breathing issues (mouth breathing), stress and anxiety, reflux, and other GI symptoms like constipation, strangely enough.
+You don’t have to have all of these issues, as some adults or kids have perfect speech but still have a tongue-tie.
 It’s about the overall picture of how many symptoms you have on the assessment sheet.
 Check the sheet below for the full list of symptoms we have seen impact adult patients (and often see resolution after a proper tongue-tie release).

 If you’d like to learn more about a tongue-tie release in adults, just reach out to our office by calling us at (205) 419-4333 or sending us a message.
-We’d love to schedule you for a consult, or connect you with a myofunctional therapist that can get you started on your journey!
+We’d love to connect you with a myofunctional therapist that can get you started on your journey!
 For more research, also check out Zaghi 2019 on adult releases or our article Baxter 2020 about changes in children after a release (and symptoms that also see improvement in adults).
 TRMR photo is from Yoon 2017.